akavity/21vek-appium/readme.md

 * Test 7.
 Select a popular product from the search.
 * Test 8.
 Add product to favorites.
 * Test 9.
 Add product to compare.
+* Test 10.
+Select a product using filters.

 ## Technologies: